 Otherwise, I second the other posters.
 Cats don't live long in the wild.
 Take the kittens to a no-kill shelter, take the mother cat to the vet to get spayed.
 Then turn her into a house cat, where you can leave dry cat food out all the time for her.

 I suggest you find homes for your cat and her kittens.
 She would not be tearing into food if she weren't hungry.
 Cats are more helpless than you may think, and depend on their people for love and care.
 If a family cannot provide these basic things, they should not have pets.

 If you do end up having to get rid of the cats, please post where you live (town/city, state) and we will try to locate a convenient shelter for your to take them too.

 Please take the mother and babies to a shelter where they will be inoculated, fed nourishing food and given other medical treatment.
 Chances are they are infested with worms and fleas, and there is a probability they have feline AIDS or feline Leukemia.
-Also malnourished kittens are subject to respiratory diseases which is a certain death to them.

 She is trying to feed and protect her babies, for the sake of all, please call rescue ASAP.
 A dog or cat should never be forced to live outside.
 That is inhumane.